jhamrick/nbflow/README.md

 > **UPDATE: Scons >= 3.0.0 now supports Python 3 so Python 2 isn't needed anymore!** Now Nbflow and Scons are both Python 2 and 3 compatible so you can choose whichever you want.

+> The actual version of Scons (3.0.1) currently supports Python >= 3.5, which is the default in Ubuntu 16.04

 ## Installation